ort) is an

 open source RAD tool generating front-end code

-The system consists of a set of source generators or analytical tools, each accepting a ort(5) configuration that describes your data and how it is accessed, modified, created, deleted.
-Generated sources have a strong focus on security, documentation, and auditability.
+The system consists of a set of source generators and analytical tools, each accepting a ort(5) configuration that describes your data and how it is accessed, modified, created, deleted.
+It runs on OpenBSD, NetBSD, FreeBSD, Linux (glibc and musl), Mac OS X, Solaris (SunOS), and OmniOS (IllumOS).
+The generated sources run on the same.
+Development is on OpenBSD, which has the highest level of built-in security.

 The tools manage or generate the following application components.

 - Database SQL schema generation (and schema upgrade commands) for your SQLite database.

 - Data Layer Node.js and C back-end source code—API and implementation—for manipulating and exporting from the database.
 This must be driven by your program code.

 - Access Controls Security and accountability: role audits for studying the data accessable by user roles.

 See the GitHub repository for installation and issue tracking. openradtool is a BSD.lv project, née kwebapp.

 ort tools are designed to be operated by make(1) or other build tool.
 During development, these tools continuously keep C sources, TypeScript, translations, and so on up to date from a single ort(5) file.
 These files are in turn compiled or bundled into your application.

 1. validate configuration

 % ort db.ort

-Consider an example ort(5) configuration db.txt.
+Consider an example ort(5) configuration db.ort.
 It defines three data objects—a

 session—with relations between the three.